Mira0507/uniprot_api/README.md

 Afterwards, every pulled length was added to the vector `length.vector`.
 If your API doesn't respond to a query, an `NA` is returned and added to the `length.vector`.

-## 3. In practice
+## 3. Uniprot API in practice

-How do take advantage of this in real world analysis?
+How do I take advantage of this in real world analysis?
 One straightforward way would be to use R data frame.
 Assume you have a data frame with a column storing Uniprot IDs of interest, as shown below:

 ```r